Equation of State of Decompressed Quark Matter, and Observational Signatures of Quark-Star Mergers

 The net nucleon evaporation rate, accounting for both nucleon emission and absorption, are given by

 Here $\sigma_{n,p}$ are the nucleon absorption cross-sections and $v_{n,p}$ are the corresponding thermal velocities.
-For neutrons, we adopt the geometric cross-section of the nugget, i.e., $\sigma_n =\pi R_s^2$.
+For neutrons, we adopt the geometric cross-section of the nugget, i.e., $\sigma_n =\pi R_s^2${, since the nugget size ($\sim10^8\,{\rm fm}$) is much larger than the strong interaction scale}.
 However, protons must overcome a Coulomb barrier to enter the nugget~\citep{1986ApJ...310..261A}, making the cross-section energy-dependent, i.e., $\sigma_p = P(E)\sigma_n$, where $P(E)$ is a penetration factor.
 The height of the Coulomb barrier at the nugget surface, $E_c$, is roughly a few $\rm MeV$.
-Averaging over $E$ yields (see Supplemental Material for calculation of the penetration factor)
+Averaging over $E$ yields (see Supplemental Material~\citep{SM})

 where $\xi= E/T$ and $\eta = E_c/T$.